Credentials You Can Earn

 Kelly Rhoades is a biology instructor in the General Education department at North Georgia Technical College.
 She holds an EdS in teacher leadership from North Georgia College and State University as well as a MEd in biology from NGCSU and a BS in chemistry from North Georgia College.
 Kelly has 21 years experience in science education.
 She has been teaching at NGTC since 2013.
 Prior to joining the team, Rhoades worked in the secondary education field.
 She enjoys the outdoors and spending time with her family.

 Allyson Smith is an English instructor at North Georgia Technical College in the General Education Department.
 She holds a Master of Arts in English Literature from Clemson University and a Bachelor of Arts in English Literature and Journalism from Hood College in Frederick, Maryland.
-She continues to enjoy teaching at NGTC after thirteen years.
+She has enjoyed teaching at NGTC since 2004.
 She also enjoys running, hiking, kayaking calmly, watching movies and plays, reading, and spending time with her family.

 Jack Smith is a Mathematics Instructor on the Blairsville campus.
 He has been involved in Math Education for the last 25 years and has most recently been a tutor and Adjunct Math Faculty here at North Georgia Technical College.
 He was born and raised in Key West, FL and received his Bachelor's & Master's degrees from the University of Florida.
 In his spare time, he enjoys golfing, college sports and traveling to National Parks.